timdumm/XeroOAuth2/README.md

+(forked from the sample at https://github.com/XeroAPI/, the readme below is from their sample.
+The difference in code reflects an upgrade to .NetCore3.1)

 # Xero OAuth2 Sample

 This is an example dotnet core MVC application making use of Xero sign in, and Xero API access using OAuth2.0.